AGRINFO AGRINFO logo

 Update

-On 7 January 2025, the French Government issued an Order suspending the import and sale of some foodstuffs (raw or processed, including certain fruit, vegetables, soya beans, cereals, and honey) that originate from outside the European Union (EU) if they contain the following pesticides that are not approved for use in the EU: carbendazim (includes the sum of carbendazim and benomyl), thiophanate-methyl, glufosinate, and mancozeb.
+On 7 January 2025, the French Government issued an Order suspending the import and sale of certain raw or processed foodstuffs, including some fruits, vegetables, soyabeans, cereals, and honey, that originate from outside the European Union (EU) if they contain carbendazim (sum of carbendazim and benomyl), thiophanate-methyl, glufosinate, or mancozeb.
+These pesticides are not approved for use in the EU.

 Impacted Products